devchallenges-io/curriculum/3-javascript/1-javascript/13-functional-programming.md

   - Asynchronous operations can introduce complexities in state management due to their non-blocking nature.
 Challenges include managing side effects and ensuring that the application state remains consistent.
 Libraries like Folktale.js can help handle these declarative async flows effectively.
 ---

-# Mastering Functional Programming in JavaScript: A Comprehensive Guide
+# Functional Programming in JavaScript: A Comprehensive Guide

 Functional programming is a powerful programming style that focuses on evaluating mathematical functions to perform computations.
 It offers a different way of organizing and running code, with a strong emphasis on using functions and avoiding side effects.